jhkim-econ/jhkim-econ.github.io/_pages/about.md

 ### Research Interests
-- Labor economics with emphasis on structural shifts in industries and demographic change
+- Labor economics with emphasis on structural shifts in industries and sustainability
-- Public finance in relation to market-oriented instruments
+- Public finance on focusing on the interplay between government interventions and private mechanisms

 ### Contact
 Address: The National Assembly, Main Bld., 1 Uisadang-daero, Seoul, Republic of Korea 07233